Multiple operator integrals in non-separable von Neumann algebras: Introduction

 does not depend on $(\Sigma,\rho,\varphi_1,\varphi_2)$.
-This is actually not very difficult to prove -- as in \cite{azamovetal,pellerMOIPert} -- when $b$ has finite rank, so the proof is complete if we can somehow reduce to this case.
+This is actually not very difficult to prove --- as in \cite{azamovetal,pellerMOIPert} --- when $b$ has finite rank, so the proof is complete if we can somehow reduce to this case.
 In \cite{pellerMOIPert}, it is stated that this reduction is ``easy to see."
 This is certainly not the case when $H$ is not separable.
-Indeed, when $H$ is separable (as is assumed in \cite{azamovetal}), every $b \in B(H)$ is actually a strong operator limit of a \textit{sequence} of finite-rank operators.
-One can then use a vector-valued Dominated Convergence Theorem to finish the proof.
-But this argument does not work when $H$ is not separable because, for instance, $\id_H$ is not a strong operator limit of a sequence of finite-rank operators.
+Indeed, when $H$ is separable (as is assumed in \cite{azamovetal}), every $b \in B(H)$ is actually a strong operator limit of a \textit{sequence} of finite rank operators.
+One can then use a vector valued dominated convergence theorem to finish the proof.
+But this argument does not work when $H$ is not separable because, for instance, $\id_H$ is not a strong operator limit of a sequence of finite rank operators.

-We opt instead to work with a different topology on $B(H)$ with respect to which finite-rank operators are dense: the ultraweak topology.
-(This is another description of the $\sigma$-weak operator topology; please see \ref{thm.Schatten}.\ref{item.finrk} and \ref{thm.optop}.\ref{item.WOTsigmaWOT}.)
-If we can show $b \mapsto \int_{\Sigma} P_1(\varphi_1(\cdot,\sigma))\,b\,P_2(\varphi_2(\cdot,\sigma))\,\rho(d\sigma)$ is ultraweakly continuous, then the proof will be complete.
+We opt instead to work with a different topology on $B(H)$ with respect to which finite rank operators are dense: the ultraweak topology.
+(This is another description of the $\sigma$-weak operator topology; see Theorems \ref{thm.Schatten}\ref{item.finrk} and \ref{thm.optop}\ref{item.WOTsigmaWOT}.)
+If we can show $b \mapsto I^{P_1,P_2}(\Sigma,\rho,\varphi_1,\varphi_2)[b] \coloneqq \int_{\Sigma} P_1(\varphi_1(\cdot,\sigma))\,b\,P_2(\varphi_2(\cdot,\sigma))\,\rho(d\sigma)$ is ultraweakly continuous, then the proof will be complete.
 This ultraweak continuity is asserted in \cite{potapovsukochev} without proof or reference.
 When $H$ is not separable, it is not at all obvious and, to the author's knowledge, has remained unproven until now.
 To prove it, we must show that for all $a \in \cS_1(H)$ (trace class operators, Definition \ref{def.Schatten}), there exists $Ta \in \cS_1(H)$ such that

 To motivate what $Ta$ should be, fix $a,b \in \cS_1(H)$.
 Then the maps $c \mapsto \Tr(ca)$ and $c \mapsto \Tr(bc)$ are $\sigma$-weakly/ultraweakly continuous.
-Therefore, by definition of the Gel'fand-Pettis integral and basic properties (Theorem \ref{thm.Schatten}.\ref{item.Trflip}) of $\Tr$, we have
+Therefore, by definition of the Gel'fand--Pettis integral and basic properties (Theorem \ref{thm.Schatten}\ref{item.Trflip}) of $\Tr$, we have